Unlabeled Signed Graph Coloring: Acknowledgements

 \section{Acknowledgements}

-The author thanks Matthias Beck for suggesting and supervising this work, as well as the anonymous referees for their helpful comments and suggestions.
+The author thanks Matthias Beck for suggesting and supervising this work, as well as the referee for their helpful comments and suggestions.
 This project was partially supported by the NSF GK-12 program (grant DGE-0841164).

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}